Kinin-Code-Offical/deniko-web/scripts/README.md

 ## ⚠️ Caution

 These scripts often interact directly with the database or file system. **Use with caution**, especially in production environments.

+## TODO

+- Expose the most common scripts as npm scripts (e.g., `pnpm run check:i18n`).
+- Document required environment variables/flags for each script.
+- Wire the lint/check scripts into CI so regressions are caught automatically.